Sonarr/Sonarr/CONTRIBUTING.md

 1. Fork NzbDrone
 2. Clone (develop branch)
 3. Run `npm install`
+4. Run `npm install gulp -g`
-4. Run `grunt` - Used to compile the UI components and copy them (leave this window open)
+5. Run `gulp watch` - Used to compile the UI components and copy them (leave this window open)
-5. Compile in Visual Studio
+6. Compile in Visual Studio

 ### Contributing Code ###
 - If you're adding a new, already requested feature, please move it to In Progress on [Trello](http://trello.nzbdrone.com "Trello") so work is not duplicated.